 When early geographers explored the place, they described the Okefenokee Swamp as a terrifying bog.
 Explorers reported hearing spooky noises and wondered what dangerous creatures could be hiding in the marsh.
 Later, they realized the sounds were caused by dead trees scraping against each other when the wind blew.

 Okefenokee Swamp late in the evening.
 Credit: Public Domain

 Not everything that happens in the vicinity of the Okefenokee Swamp can be explained by modern science.
 People have witnessed puzzling unidentified lights that cannot be tracked to any known object, craft, or place.
 Native Americans tell the Okefenokee Swamp was and still is home to an immortal race.
-In ancient times, the Spaniard and Indians encountered these mysterious beings in battles, but they could never defeat the immortals.
+In ancient times, the Spaniards and Indians encountered these mysterious beings in battles, but they could never defeat the immortals.

 Bigfoot And Giant Skeletons Around The Okefenokee Swamp

 In North American folklore, Bigfoot is described as a hairy, upright-walking, ape-like creature that dwells in the wilderness.
 According to Milledgeville, Georgia, newspaper, in 1829, two men and a young boy decided to visit the Okefenokee Swamp because they had heard legends about a race of giants who lived in the swamp.
 They journeyed into the deep interior of the swamp where they discovered giant tracks.
 Later, when they returned home, they told locals what they had found a group of hunters went to the place to investigate.
-There they encountered a giant beast that decapitated five the hunters.
+There they encountered a giant beast that decapitated five hunters.
 After a hard struggle, it was killed by the surviving men of the hunting expedition.

 Another intriguing story emerged in more recent years. “